FIDOS Facility Dogs

 -

-What is the Application Process?It takes 18 months to train a Facility Dog and we begin that process at 8-10 weeks.
+What is the Application Process?It takes 18-24 months on average to train a Facility Dog and we begin that process at 8-10 weeks of age!
 Applications are taken on a first come, first serve basis.
-Applications are available online but you are strongly encouraged to meet with FIDOS Facility Dogs representatives prior to submitting your application.
-We can help you determine if this is the best option for incorporating animal assisted therapy into your organization.
-Contact Kelly at Fidosfaciltydogs1@gmail.com or 205-354-3285.
+We currently have a wait list for our dogs.
+If your organization is interested in applying for a FIDOS Facility Dog, please set up a teleconference or in-person meeting with FIDOS Facility Dogs representatives to obtain a checklist and if interested, an application.
+All applications must include a $300 non-refundable deposit.
+We can help you determine the best option for incorporating animal assisted intervention into your organization.
+Contact Kelly Schaeffer at Fidosfaciltydogs1@gmail.com or 205-354-3285.